SOURCE: City Index Singapore

 About City Index:

-City Index is a leading global provider of margined Forex trading, CFD trading.
+City Index is a leading global platform provider of margined Forex and CFD trading.
 As a group, we transact in excess of 1.5 million trades every month for individuals in over 50 countries worldwide.

-Forex is the world's largest financial market with an average volume of USD 4 trillion per day.
-At City Index Asia, we offer tight fixed spreads on 28 of the most popular forex pairs including EUR/USD, USD/JPY and GBP/USD.
+At City Index Asia, we offer tight fixed spreads on 28 of the most popular Forex pairs including EUR/USD, USD/JPY and GBP/USD.
 Our range of web, downloadable and advanced charts based trading platforms enable you to trade quickly and efficiently.